-There are Duas for each aspect of our lives: from eating, going to the bathroom, going by transport to leaving the house.
-Since there are so many to be learnt, how can we teach them all to our children?
+There are Duas for each aspect of our lives: from eating, going to the bathroom, going by transport, leaving the house to dua to thank Allah.
+Since there are so many to be learnt, how can we teach kids dua for children?

 The obvious method is to systematically have them memorize each one.
 However, the problem with this, apart from it being laborious for each party, is that it tends to be taught out of context.
 Children tend to learn them in the classroom or in a little lesson far removed from the situation the Dua was meant for.
 When something is learnt out of context it becomes difficult to recall in another setting.

-There is an easier way to teach these Duas simultaneously and without much effort to parents or teachers.
-It is by saying the Dua loudly and clearly whenever a Dua is called for.
+There is an easier way to teach these Dua for childern simultaneously and without much effort to parents or teachers.
+It is by saying the Dua for childern loudly and clearly whenever a Dua is called for.
 For example, everytime you are about to eat, instead of saying it in your head or softly, say it out loud.
 Before going into the bathroom, say it out loud.
 After leaving it, say it out loud.
 Get the picture?

 When you repeatedly say it out loud, children will gradually pick it up.
 Before long, you will be pleasantly surprised when you hear the Duas said in the right context without you having to teach them!